Applications now being accepted!

 How the Program Works

-Applications to the SDFDR Postdoc program will be reviewed after the application period closes.
+Applications to the SDFDR Postbac program will be reviewed as soon as the application period closes.

-Note: Applicants who are not selected for this program may still be able to work at the NIH in the general NIH Postdoc IRTA program.
+Note: Applicants who are not selected for this program may still be able to work at the NIH through the NIH Postbac IRTA program.

 For more on the mission of NIDA, visit the main NIDA webpage at:

-For more on the Intramural Research Program in Baltimore, our research, and our staff, visit the IRP About Us page.
+For more on the Intramural Research Program in Baltimore, our research, and our staff, visit the IRP page at: